TritonDataCenter/rfd/rfd/0026/README.md

 properties listed above.
 For instance, "tritonnfs" volumes have the following extra properties:

-* `nfs_path`: the path that can be used by a NFS client to mount the NFS remote filesystem in the host's filesystem.
+* `filesystem_path`: the path that can be used by a NFS client to mount the NFS remote filesystem in the host's filesystem.
 * `vm_uuid`: the UUID of the Triton VM running the NFS server that exports the actual storage provided by this volume.
 * `size`: a Number representing the storage size available for this volume, in